 If you make this One-Pot Lentil Pasta Primavera, let me know you enjoy it!
 Please share a comment below or snap a pic and share it to your social media channels, tagging #nutritiontofit and @nutritiontofit.
 Live well!

 - 3.5 cups water

 - 16 oz frozen cauliflower broccoli, or cauliflower/broccoli blend

 - 1 large carrot sliced into matchsticks (optional)

 - 1 cup grape or cherry tomatoes (halved; optional)

-- 2 Tbsp garlic (minced; about 3 large cloves)
+- 2 tablespoon garlic (minced; about 3 large cloves)

 - In a wide-brimmed large pan or large pot, combine water and red lentil pasta.
 Cover pan, place over medium-high heat and bring to a boil.

 - When water is starting to simmer and gently boil, uncover and stir pasta, breaking up any pasta clumps.

 - Add all remaining ingredients, except the herbs.
 Stir to combine, cover, and allow to cook 7-8 minutes.